Environmental conditions of South Korea: Carbon neutrality (2050 policy)

 Carbon neutrality is the concept of making the actual emission of carbon dioxide "zero" by taking measures to absorb carbon dioxide as much as it emits carbon dioxide.
 Carbon neutrality is also called carbon zero.
 The main purpose is to reduce or eliminate greenhouse gas emissions to prevent global warming.
 Since the late 2010s, ESG management has become a hot topic, and as domestic carbon emission rights and carbon borders between countries have emerged, each company declared RE100.
 Here, RE100 stands for Renewable Energy 100, and refers to an international enterprise-to-business agreement project to replace 100% of the electricity used by companies with renewable energy by 2050.
 To achieve this, it is necessary to use only power generated from renewable energy or to purchase a certificate of supply of renewable energy (REC) as much as the power used.

 The domestic policy situation of the Republic of Korea is as follows.
 In February 2020, the 'Low Carbon Social Vision Forum', which consists of 100 experts, submitted a report to the Ministry of Environment.
 Based on this, 15 government ministries were created.
 On October 28, 2020, President Moon Jae In announced the "2050 Carbon Neutrality Declaration" at the plenary session of the National Assembly.
 On January 19, 2022, the Ministry of Environment presented four major goals this year: establishing a basic carbon-neutral green growth plan, implementing a carbon-neutral practice point system, creating a green converting economic ecosystem, and fostering 1,300 high-quality workers.

-Let's look at the current status of carbon neutrality in domestic companies.
 In 2021, Ssangyong C&E declared de-coal management to be the first in the industry to reduce the amount of bituminous coal used to '0'.
 It also announced that it will invest a total of 282 billion won by 2030 to make large-scale facility investments.
 In addition, Hyundai Motor has released a video on carbon neutrality.
 In his New Year's address in 2022, Chae Hee-bong, president of the Korea Gas Corporation, cited carbon neutrality as a project for carbon neutrality this year, especially related to the environment of "introduction of overseas green hydrogen, mixing natural gas pipes and hydrogen".